 Polished Port: The HD Edition of the game for the PS3 and Xbox 360 has improved controls thanks to dual analog sticks.
 Being ported to consoles with proper online support makes the versus and co-op multiplayer a viable option.

 Paz.
 Most find her Moe persona extremely saccharine and more annoying or creepy than cute.
-Post-reveal, she becomes more of a Base Breaker, as she is either Rescued from the Scrappy Heap by her tapes and true role in the story adding a lot of nuance to her character, or comes off even worse due to her betrayal of MSF and attempting to frame them by launching a nuke at the U.S. There's also the fact that she throws the player on a wild goose chase every time she frees Zadornov.
+Post-reveal, she becomes more of a Base-Breaking Character, as she is either Rescued from the Scrappy Heap by her tapes and true role in the story adding a lot of nuance to her character, or comes off even worse due to her betrayal of MSF and attempting to frame them by launching a nuke at the U.S. There's also the fact that she throws the player on a wild goose chase every time she frees Zadornov.

 Chico is not particularly popular due to getting captured, selling his teammates out and being seen as little more than an annoying Tagalong Kid.

 Huey Emmerich, a poor man's Otacon.
 Whereas Otacon's considerable angst made him The Woobie, in Huey's case, while he does have some legitimate grievances, many players just see him as selfish and Wangsty instead.
 Mind you, this is all before The Phantom Pain.